WHO SHOULD ATTEND

 For Water Company Practitioners To Exchange Information on Topical Case Studies And Learn About Best Practice Technologies For Assessing, Monitoring And Reducing Leakage In Their Networks

-- Better Infrastructure For Leak Prevention - what industry standards are already in place and what needs to be improved?
+- Better Infrastructure for leak prevention - what industry standards are already in place and what needs to be improved?